-In addition to his performing career, Peter has earned an enviable reputation as an arranger for large and small ensembles, and both the Osipov and Nekrasov orchestras – plus many other groups – have played his arrangements of a wide variety of music.
+In addition to his performance career, Peter has earned an enviable reputation as an arranger for large and small ensembles, and both the Osipov and Nekrasov orchestras – and many other groups – have played his arrangements of a wide variety of music.
 Recently, for example, he arranged and orchestrated a Russian folk-instrument interpolation for world-famous tenor Andrea Bocelli’s new recording of “Lara’s Theme” from Doctor Zhivago, in which the Osipov orchestra participated.

-A consummate entertainer, Peter has also been active in musical theater, performing on stage in a number of roles: singing, dancing, and improvising on multiple instruments, while additionally contributing original music and choreography.
-He also maintains a popular YouTube channel which presents interesting and unusual videos of folk-instrument performance.
+A consummate entertainer, Peter has also been active in musical theater, performing on stage in a number of roles: singing, dancing, and improvising on multiple instruments, while also contributing original music and choreography.
+He maintains a popular YouTube channel which presents interesting and unusual videos of folk-instrument performances.

 “The destiny by itself determined my future – the way of professional musician”